Where The Wild Things Are — Spy Review by Peter Heck

-Where the Wild Things Are, based on the iconic children’s picture book by Maurice Sendak, packed the Garfield Center for the Arts last weekend with excited children and proud parents.
+Where the Wild Things Are, based on the iconic children’s picture book, packed the Garfield Center for the Arts last weekend with excited children and proud parents.

 Directed by Bee Betley, the play follows a young boy, Max, who gets into trouble for being “out of control” after disrupting his family home while wearing his wolf costume.
 That night, Max is magically transported to a strange jungle where the Wild Things live – large, furry monsters with claws and horns.
 After they initially threaten to eat Max, the young boy frightens them, and they accept him as their king – a new experience for them.
 They celebrate with a “wild rumpus,” but as the night wears on, they begin to become unhappy with Max’s reign.